WCKL (FM): Sale to EMF

 As I look back on my 40 years on the radio in this market, I am reminded almost daily of The Loop's impact not only my career, but also rock and roll history in Chicago, and around the world.
 They just don't make brave risk-taking local radio stations like that anymore, and that's everybody's loss.
 I hope the last song they play there is AC/DC's 'Highway to Hell'!

 On March 9, 2018, Dahl gave listeners a chance to say goodbye to WLUP-FM via a simulcast of his afternoon program on WLS.
 Dahl also brought back alumni Sky Daniels and Kevin Matthews to help give WLUP-FM a proper send off, while WDRV paid homage to the station with a day long tribute led by Bob Stroud, another WLUP-FM veteran, with guests and surprises.
 WGN's 'Dave Plier Show' also aired a reunion of ex-WLUP-FM DJs, including Kevin Matthews, current WGN hosts Wendy Snyder and Bill Leff, and broadcast executive Larry Wert, paying tribute to its legacy.

 The LMA with EMF took effect March 10, 2018 at midnight, at which point the station switched to K-Love.
 In a last jab at the impending transition to Christian music, WLUP-FM, after spending a majority of their final hour playing songs themed around farewells and/or departures, closed by playing, for their final block of music, "Shout at the Devil" by Mötley Crüe, "The Number of the Beast" by Iron Maiden, and (as Dahl suggested) "Highway to Hell".
-The first song played on WLUP-FM as K-Love was "Whom Shall I Fear" by Chris Tomlin.
 EMF's purchase of WCKL-FM was consummated on May 31, 2018.

 On January 16, 2020, EMF changed the station's call sign to the current WCKL.
 Around that time, EMF returned the HD Radio subchannels to the air with its Christian worship-formatted Air1 network on WCKL-HD2 and Christian classic hits from K-Love Classics on WCKL-HD3.
 In late 2020, with the demise of the K-Love Classics format, that network became "K-Love Christmas" for the duration of the holiday season.
 Following that, WCKL-HD3 debuted "K-Love 2000s", a Christian classic hits variant.
 In March 2021, WCKL-HD3 adopted the "Boost Radio" Christian pop/hip hop format from KXBS in St. Louis as part of an agreement between that station's owners and EMF, and began simulcasting on translator 97.5 W248BB.